Skip to content

 Global Grid Mapping

-⚠ If you're eager to get started with transmission grid mapping in OpenStreetMap, check out the Starter Kit Tutorial and our community discord channel of #MapYourGrid.
-Please note that the maps shown here are used to estimate the coverage in OpenStreetMap and to find missing lines.
+⚠️ The datasets, maps and all resources compiled here are used to estimate the grid coverage in OpenStreetMap and to find missing lines.
 Do not copy/paste data from these maps directly into your OpenStreetMap layer.
-Each data point of the transmission network must be set manually and verified with official satellite data provided by the OpenStreetMap community. ⚠
+Each data point of the transmission network must be set manually and verified with official satellite data provided by the OpenStreetMap community.
+Get started with transmission grid mapping in OpenStreetMap by checking out our Starter Kit Tutorial and our community discord channel.
+If a resource link is broken, or you find a map with a broken link that you'd like to add to this list, try it on the Internet Archive.
+This even works for PDFs and other files.

-Grid Explorer and National Datasets
+Grid Explorer

 Global Data Catalogs